The Last Days of Chez Nous: Production

 Helen Garner had written her first script for Jan Chapman, 2 Friends.
 The two of them worked on the idea of Chez Nous for a number of years before developing it into a screenplay.
 Chapman then approached Gillian Armstrong who said:

 I really loved it because I love Helen's writing.
 I think she has incredibly acute observation of people and wonderful poetry in her writing.
 I did think the biggest challenge was that so much was in one house, but I took that on board and thought, well, we'll just have to do everything possible to make people still feel they're watching a movie.
 After all, the house is also a character in the story.

 The film was entirely funded by the Film Fund of the Film Finance Corporation.
 Armstrong made the movie straight after Fires Within and enjoyed it much more because the Hollywood film had been such a bad experience.

 Release and reception

 The film opened in Sydney on 8 October 1992 at Greater Union Pitt Centre, Academy Twin and GU Mosman, and the same day in Melbourne at Village Rivoli Twin and Forest Hill Showcase.
 Lisa Harrow won the Australian Film Institute Award for Best Actress in a Leading Role, and the film was nominated for the AFI's Best Picture award.
 The film was entered into the 42nd Berlin International Film Festival.

-The film held a 83% "Fresh" rating on Rotten Tomatoes as of October 2019, based on 12 reviews.
+The film held an 83% "Fresh" rating on Rotten Tomatoes as of October 2019, based on 12 reviews.

 The Last Days of Chez Nous grossed $1,018,866 at the box office in Australia.
 Commercially, it was the most successful of the Film Finance Fund's "Chook Raffle" slate of five films.